and Tax Departments at Herman Miller for over 10 years, I joined the HC staff in 1995.

 starting in 1979.
 I did landscape installation, lawn maintenance, retail sales, and quality control.
 I was also safety director for many years.
 I am a Master Gardener and a Michigan Certified Nurseryman and have a current pesticide and commercial drivers license.

 My wife Tina, a 1975 HC graduate, and I attended Central Ave.
 CRC for 20 years.
 We met there, were married there, made profession of faith there, and all our children were baptized there.
-We have four children, twelve grandchildren, one cat, and one pregnant Friesian mare.
+We have four children, twelve grandchildren, one cat, one Friesian mare, and a two-year-old gelding named Arie.
 Children are Jonathon, Elizabeth, Mary, and David.
 Liz and Dave both graduated from HCHS.
 We are currently members of Victory Point Ministries (part of the CRC.)
 We are active in various aspects of this ministry.

 I am excited to be working at Holland Christian as the lead groundskeeper.
 This connects my love of creation and working outdoors with my passion for serving others.
 Our Mission statement at VPM is Loving God and Loving People, which I am privileged to try to do every day.
 So far everything has been going well and I am really enjoying each day.
 Hopefully the Lord will keep me healthy so that I can continue to beautify the grounds at HC.
 For me what makes Holland Christian such a wonderful place to work at, is the friendly and caring faculty and staff.
 I have never worked at a place that supports, encourages and forgives your mistakes so often.
 It makes coming to HC every day such a joy!